MichaelCurrin/dev-cheatsheets/cheatsheets/shell/files/paths.md

+---
-# Path cheatsheet
+title: Path
+---

 ## Script path and directory

 Note that getting the current directory with `pwd` will give the working directory of the user.
 If a script is not the the working directory, then you need something more precise.
 If you want to get the directory where a script is in, from inside the script, use this.

 ### Option A